stimulusreflex/stimulus_reflex/docs/guide/working-with-forms.md

 <%= form.text_field :summary %>
 ```

-Since the partial does not include the parent `div`, in order to successfully replace the contents of "form\_swap" we'll need to wrap it ourselves:
+Since the partial does not include the parent `div`, in order to successfully replace the contents of `#form_swap` we'll need to wrap it ourselves:

 ```ruby
     html = render(partial: "path/to/partial", locals: {form: form})